jpxor/PwnedPass/README.md

 The SHA-1 hashing relies on crypto.subtle (Specification status: Recommended).
 See its [browser compatibility](https://developer.mozilla.org/en-US/docs/Web/API/Crypto/subtle#Browser_compatibility).
 If this does not suit your needs, you can use another solution to perform the hash, then provide PwnedPass with an SHA-1 hash instead of a plaintext password.

 TextEncoder is also used for performing the SHA-1 hashing.
 See [browser compatibility](https://developer.mozilla.org/en-US/docs/Web/API/TextEncoder/TextEncoder#Browser_compatibility).
-As of this writing, it is not supported on Microsoft Edge browser, Safari, or Android.
+As of this writing, it is not broadly supported, but there is a polyfill here: [Polyfill for the Encoding Living Standard's API](https://github.com/inexorabletash/text-encoding).

 Some other JS features used (click for browser compatibility): [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise#Browser_compatibility),   [async/await](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/async_function#Browser_compatibility)